 However, some common indicators can help us recognize when someone might be in need of support:

-It is important to approach individuals with empathy, compassion, and without judgment when discussing their mental or emotional well-being.
+When discussing mental or emotional well-being, it is important to approach individuals with empathy, compassion, and without judgment.
 Encouraging open conversations and offering support can make a significant difference in their journey toward healing.

 How to Build Mental and Emotional Health?